 - DLINQ project work

-Interns offer support for the Middlebury community for a variety of software and digital tools, including: the Adobe Creative Suite, Microsoft Office, WordPress and website development, iMovie, Keynote, Powerpoint, and Prezi, as well as many others.
-In addition to offering technical support to faculty, staff, and students, Interns assist with DLINQ projects from departments across Middlebury.
+Interns offer support for the Middlebury community with a variety of software and digital tools, including Adobe Creative Suite, Microsoft Office, WordPress and website development, iMovie, Keynote, Powerpoint, Prezi, and more.
+In addition to offering technical support, interns assist with DLINQ projects from departments across Middlebury.